h4sci/wildfire/README.md

-Wild Fire Project 2020
+Wild Fire Project 2020; Stephan Schneider, Maximilian Amberg, and Surya Gupta
 ================

-  #Wild Fire Project 2020

-#Hacking for Social Sciences - An Applied Guide to Programming with Data#
+Course name: Hacking for Social Sciences - An Applied Guide to Programming with Data

 To read the description of the dataset, please follow this paper [A global wildfire dataset for the analysis of fire regimes and fire behaviour](https://www.nature.com/articles/s41597-019-0312-2).